 - A better alternative: collaborative mobile robots

-Types of automated storage and retrieval systems
+Types of automated storage and retrieval systems and examples

 The two primary types of AS/RS include unit-load and mini-load systems.
 Unit-load AS/RS is used for large loads such as handling full pallets or cases of items.
 Unit-load AS/RS handle the big jobs that may require moving objects or pallets that weigh a few thousand pounds.
 A typical unit-load AS/RS uses moveable-aisle cranes or fixed-aisle cranes: